What is the Role of Small Models in the LLM Era: A Survey: Introduction

 In this work, we systematically examine the role of small models in the era of LLMs from two key perspectives: (1) \textbf{\emph{Collaboration}} (\textsection ~\ref{sec:collaboration}).
 LLMs offer superior accuracy and can handle a wide range of tasks, while SMs are more specialized and cost-effective.
-In practice, the collaboration between LLMs and SMs can strike a balance between power and efficiency, enabling systems that are resource-efficient, scalable, interpretable, and cost-effective, while maintaining high performance and flexibility.
-(2) \textbf{\emph{Competition}} (\textsection ~\ref{sec:competition}).
-SMs possess distinct advantages, such as simplicity, lower cost, and greater interpretability, and they have niche market.
-It is crucial to carefully assess the trade-offs between LLMs and SMs, depending on the specific requirements of the task or application.
+In practice, the collaboration between LLMs and SMs can strike a balance between performance and efficiency.
+(2) \textbf{\emph{Competition and Complementarity}} (\textsection ~\ref{sec:competition}).
+SMs possess distinct advantages, such as simplicity, lower cost, and greater interpretability, and their capabilities can be further enhanced with the help of LLM distillations.
+It is crucial to carefully assess the trade-offs between LLMs and SMs based on the specific requirements of the task or application.
+We aim for this study to provide actionable insights for practitioners, especially for researchers and businesses with constrained resources, who are interested in leveraging SMs alongside LLMs.
+Furthermore, we hope our analysis clarifies the ecological niche of small models in society, which offers design principles and ideas that remain relevant even as model architectures and sizes continue to evolve over time.